0nix/ggj21/twine/evidence_questioning.md

 Sergeant Bayer shakes his head.
 "This is a preposterous conversation, " he says "Agent, let's move onto further bui-"

 "I think not, Agent."
 Lieutenant Bryce interjects.
 "Agent, you will enter this into the record and you will make an official note to investigate Gerhart Kleiner and every other of his associates for any possible wrong doing at the electronics factory."
 He then turns to Bayer, and looks at him straight in the eye.
-"I will not stand idlily by, Bayer.
+"I will not stand idly by, Bayer.
 Even if you think this is ridiculous."

 ["The note will reach you through telefax at the soonest available moment, Lieutenant."
 You respond.]